SteamGridDB/steam-rom-manager/README.md

 npm run build:linuxdir
 npm run build:flatpak
 ```
-In order for this to work you must have already installed flatpak-builder, org.freedesktop.Platform//19.08, org.freedesktop.Sdk//19.08, and org.electronjs.Electron2.BaseApp/x86_64/stable:
+In order for this to work you must have already run:

 ```
 flatpak install flathub flatpak-builder;